LeoDog896/ferret_api/CONTRIBUTING.md

 To ensure that your image is under 300kb, go to the directory changed, and run `du -h <file>`.
 Please make sure to [Optimize your images](#image-optimization).

+Once you have made your contribution, make a commit, and inside the `ferret_images` directory, if you're working as a submodule, run `git push origin HEAD:<branch>`.
+Once you're done, make a pull reqest!

 ## Image optimization

 Install [jpegoptim](https://github.com/tjko/jpegoptim), and if you (most likely) want to resize, [imagemagick](https://imagemagick.org/index.php):